corentinleberre/beekeeper/README.md

 Tadaam, you should see lots of bees, your app is deployed 🥳 !

-To redeploy the app after a change in your code/conf use **fly deploy**.
+To redeploy the app after a change in your code or conf use **fly deploy**.

 ### Conclusion